 The wellspring for Emma’s creative passion is fed by many past and present tributaries but it has two main sources.

 The first was a childhood that was allowed to celebrate slow time, nature and creative play.
 A time and place that Emma feels is the right of every child.

-The second was a fifteen-year career in the creative world of professional ballet.
+The second was a career in the creative world of professional ballet.
 One that at its pinnacle saw Emma dance for the Vienna Ballet.
 And then post-retirement the deeply rewarding experience of teaching, at her own ballet school, to a generation of children.

 Now, Emma feels she has found in children’s literature, a place where her two past worlds have a natural synergy.
 Her books combining her deeply-valued experiences of childhood with the drama, rhythms and colour of ballet.